orangejulius/blog/source/_posts/2015-01-21-tips-for-coaching-beginner-software-developers.markdown

 during each iteration of a loop, for example.
-Perhaps it's the fact that a line like `i = i + 1;` looks much like an algebraic formula, but of course isn't valid, or maybe it's the idea of the same line of code executing multiple times with a variable having a different value each time that's confusing[3].
+Perhaps it's the fact that a line like `i = i + 1;` looks much like an algebraic formula, but of course isn't valid, or maybe it's the idea of the same line of code executing multiple times with a variable having a different value each time that's confusing{% fn %}.

 ## Teach by Modifying Existing Code